 Created in 1998, SCA’s Adirondack AmeriCorps Program is dedicated to recognizing, preserving, and interpreting the nationally signiﬁcant historical, cultural, and natural resources of New York’s Adirondack region.
 The Adirondack Park is a 6 million-acre preserve made up of a unique mix of private and public lands in upstate New York.

 The Adirondack AmeriCorps program is a ﬁve-month residential internship with a focus on trail maintenance and construction.
 Members serve in teams of ﬁve in remote backcountry settings for up to 10 days at a time, working alongside the New York State Department of Environmental Conservation throughout the majority of the 6 million-acre Adirondack Park.
 Projects include new trail construction, extensive timber bridge construction, dry stone masonry, removal of invasive vegetation, ﬁre tower rehabilitation, historic building restoration, and trail maintenance.
 Adirondack Program members share a residential community where they live and work alongside one another for the duration of the season.
 The cooperative nature and strong team dynamic of the program fosters an incredibly rewarding experience.

-All members of the Adirondack Corps receive or have the option to receive the following trainings or certiﬁcations:
+Members who successfully complete the program will receive SCA certiﬁcation as Conservation Field Specialists.
+Additionally, members receive or have the option to receive the following trainings or certiﬁcations:

 - Advanced Wilderness First Aid

 - CPR Certiﬁcation

 - Back Country Living Skills

 Members of the Adirondack AmeriCorps program uses traditional trail skills, restoration techniques, carpentry skills, and hard labor to complete an array of projects aimed at protecting and enhancing the lands and cultural resources of Adirondack Park.
 Members also gain valuable professional connections with NYSDEC, extensive technical skills, and leadership experience.